 Lately I’ve been reminded of the importance of First Teachers….and First Lessons.

-I have found this to be true in the different disciplines I have practiced, both in myself and now, down the road a bit, in observing other teachers and students.
-That being said, the saying that there are “no bad students, only bad teachers” is foolish.
-Of course there are bad students – I’ve been one myself.
+This is true in the different disciplines I have practiced, observed both in myself and now, down the road a bit, in other teachers and students.
+The saying that there are “no bad students, only bad teachers” is foolish.